-Department/program/concentration: Lan guages, Linguistics, Liter atures, & Cultures/Linguistics Date: October 5, 2015 NOTE: PROGRAMS APPROVED BY THE PROVOST BEFORE JANUARY 31 WILL BE PUBLISHED IN THE BULLETIN FO R THE NEXT ACADEMIC YEAR.
-Bulletin title of program (brief): Minor in Teaching English to Spea ikers of Other Languages (TESOL) 3-1-1-1-2-1-3 Check the type of program and supp ly the requested informat tion.
-Attach required documentation. ☐ New degree program.
-Attach ADH New certificate program.
-Attach A by the Director of Financial Aid.
-DHE Form LON-8 or LON-9, a a Continuous Improvement Process plan, an d Curriculum Attachment C signed New concentration, emphasis, op tion, or track in an existing program, Attach ADHE Form LON-3.
-New minor program.
-Attach ADHE Form LON-3.
-Consult the Director of Assessment early ntinuous Improvement Process plan w certificate program to determine whether s tudents enrolled in the program wi Are any of the prerequisites or requirements If YES, attach a signed letter from each 1.
-Ol Department and Department Curriculum Committee 3.
-Old Support Curriculum & Assessment Committee 10-13-15 Date - 10/20/15 2.
-Trestantinent Chair San College Dean 10-14-15 Date 10/27-11 Recommended by University Councils this a new degree or certificate program If NO, then not reviewed by the Academic Assist this a new teacher education program or If NO, then not reviewed by the Professional E essment Committee (3) NA Academic Assessment Committee NA Professional Education Council Date Date 7.
-Undergraduate Council .
-1/-17-15 Date 8.
-Council of Deans 12/2/15 versity Council at least one month before the meeting in which action is desired.
-Summer submission 9.
-Provist 12/8/2015 10.
-Tem Cempbe y 12/16/2019 The Office of the Provost sends all requ ired documentation to the A AHECB and the Board of Trustees.
-11. Letter of Intent to AHECB (if required) N/A Notification to or Approval by Board of Trustees (as required) 13.
-Notification to or Approval by AHECB (as required) Date Recorded in Bulletin by Date Date 14.
-Office of the Provost Date The Office of the Provost retains the ori ginal and sends a copy to th ne Office of the Registrar.
+Department/program/concentration: Languages, Linguistics, Literatures, & Cultures/Linguistics Date: October 5, 2015

+NOTE: PROGRAMS APPROVED BY THE PROVOST BEFORE JANUARY 31 WILL BE PUBLISHED IN THE BULLETIN FOR THE NEXT ACADEMIC YEAR.
+Bulletin title of program (brief): Minor in Teaching English to Speakers of Other Languages (TESOL)

+Check the type of program and supply the requested information.
+Attach required documentation.

+- New degree program.
+Attach ADHE Form P-1 and a Continuous Improvement Process plan\. - New certificate program.
+Attach ADHE Form LON-8 or LON-9, a Continuous Improvement Process plan\, and Curriculum Attachment C signed by the Director of Financial Aid\\. - New concentration, emphasis, option, or track in an existing program.
+Attach ADHE Form LON-3. - New minor program.
+Attach ADHE Form LON-3. - \ Consult the Director of Assessment early in the development of the Continuous Improvement Process plan. - \\ Consult the Director of Financial Aid early in the development of the new certificate program to determine whether students enrolled in the program will be eligible for financial aid.

+Are any of the prerequisites or requirements of the proposed program offered by another department? \\\\NO

+If YES, attach a signed letter from each de partment's chair describin g the impact on the department. --- ---------------------------- ---------------------------------

+Recommended by Department and College 01/11/1 1 1. al BNI 10-13-15 2.
+Malles Dul a 10-14-15 Department Curriculum Committee Date Department Chair Date 3.
+College Curricolum & Assessment Committ - 10/20/15 College Dean 10/2770 Recommended by University Counc college bean Wate Recommended by oniversity counc insiconninuees B , Is this a new degree or certificate program ?
+NO 5.
+NA If NO, then not reviewed by the Academic Ass essment Committee Academic Assessment Committee Date Is this a new teacher education program or rontion?
+NO 6.NA If NO, then not reviewed by the Professional E Professional Education Council Date .
+11-17-15 1 10/0/1C Undergraduate Council Date 6.
+Council of Deans 104011S e month before the meeting in which action is de paired Summer submissions may not be considered until the fall term e monar before ale meeting in when deton is a sarca, cuminer ausimisatoria Approved by - A 1 lott. .1.1 / To la tur plub.
+9. the ker 12/8/2015 10.
+Jun can way 10/10/15 Provost wate / President Date The Office of the Provost sends all requ ired documentation to the AHECB and the Board of Trustees.
+11, Letter of Intent to AHECB 12.
+Notification to or Approval by (if required) N/A Board of Trustees (as required) Date Date Notification to or Approval Recorded in Bulletin by by AHECB (as required) Date 14 Office of the Provost Date The Office of the Provost retains the ori ginal and sends a copy to the Office of the Registrar.
 Recorded in Banner by Recorded in Degree Works by 15.
-Office of the Registrar Date Office of the Registrar Deta 124111 The Office of the Provost sends a copy to Date
+16. Office of the Registrar Once of the Registral Date Office of the Registrar Date

+LETTER OF NOTIFICATION - 3